it-gorillaz/tiny-pigeon/README.md

 This project makes use of the [Serverless Framework](https://www.serverless.com/) to manage the deployment.
 Before you continue, make sure you have the [serverless framework CLI](https://www.serverless.com/framework/docs/getting-started/) installed.

+### Review
-**Before you begin**: It is recommended to review the **iamRoleStatements** under the **provider** section in the serverless.yml file and adapt accordingly to define fine grained access control to your resources:
+It is recommended to review the **iamRoleStatements** under the **provider** section in the serverless.yml file and adapt accordingly to define fine grained access control to your resources:

 ```
 iamRoleStatements: